syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 In the above screenshot, summary values are showed at the bottom of corresponding column that are mapped to the GridSummaryColumn.

-> Note: Summary values are displayed based on the GridSummaryColumn.Format value, when the summaries are displayed in column wise.
+N> Summary values are displayed based on the GridSummaryColumn.Format value, when the summaries are displayed in column wise.

 ### Show the summaries in row